Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 Andrew Towner, the Chair of Church Society’s Council, had written to Kate Andreyev in February 2021 to address what he described as her “complaint against Church Society”.
 He told her, “We recognise the need for an independent external investigation to give full weight to your allegations, and are working to make this happen.”
 He also assured her that Church Society could be trusted to act in accordance with the highest moral standards:

 This was very evidently a broken promise.
-The seemingly heartfelt assurances Towner had made to Kate Andreyev turned out to be nauseatingly meaningless.
+The seemingly heartfelt assurances Towner had made to Kate Andreyev turned out to be meaningless.
 But on top of that, Church Society resorted to an outright lie in order to explain its failure to deliver the promised investigation.
 In his report, Gatiss claimed the Andreyevs had “publicly stated that any external investigation should not be commissioned or paid for by [Church Society]”.
 But there was no factual basis for Gatiss’s claim.
 A Church Society member, Simon Tomkins, personally contacted five of the organisation’s leaders to ask them how they might defend Gatiss’s use of this falsehood.
 When none of them could give an adequate answer, he resigned from Church Society.

-However, in the culture overseen by John Stevens and William Taylor, it’s not considered necessary for Christian leaders to demonstrate basic Christian conduct such as telling the truth.
+In the culture overseen by John Stevens and William Taylor, it’s evidently not considered necessary for Christian leaders to demonstrate basic Christian conduct such as telling the truth.
 The only thing that counts is orthodox doctrine.
 Hence, Lee Gatiss has been warmly embraced by the FIEC as a “friend in the Church of England”.
 Meanwhile, Michael and Kate Andreyev have never received the redress they are so clearly owed.

 L-R: Adrian Reynolds of FIEC interviewing Lee Gatiss of Church Society in July 2023

 True Christianity requires a combination of orthodoxy (right teaching) and orthopraxy (right living).
-Of course, all of us will find that we do continue to sin, which is why repentance is an essential feature of Christian living.
+Of course, all of us will find that we do continue to sin (1 John 1:8), which is why repentance is an essential feature of Christian living.
 Just as plants emit oxygen, real Christians emit repentance.
 When repentance is absent, so is genuine Christianity.
 As Augustine warned the newly baptised, “Beware of imitating the bad faithful … those who are faithful in their confession of faith, but unfaithful, unbelievers in the bad lives they lead.”
 The culture overseen by John Stevens and William Taylor has allowed this kind of unfaithfulness to proliferate.

 Conclusion: Justice for the People of God